 November is for Nature Appreciation With Farmingdale's Scouts

-Recently, I hosted Farmingdale Girl Scouts for a fun-filled nature event in the Picnic Area of our park!
-This is the second year in a row this Troop proudly visited in the month of November...a time that lends itself to a specific, seasonal-kind of education!
+Recently, Bethpage State Park hosted Farmingdale Girl Scouts for a fun-filled nature event in our Picnic Area.
+This proudly marked the second year in a row that the Farmingdale Troop came for an autumn visit, which lends itself to a seasonal-kind of education!

-This lead me to a little overview of the lifecycle and the magnificent migration of the Monarch Butterfly to Mexico for overwintering.
-I was impressed to find out that the girls knew quite a bit about this species' needs and journey!
-It seems we have ourselves some butterfly enthusiasts (possibly future entomologists?)!
+This segued us into our next topic: the Monarch lifecycle and their magnificent migration to Mexico for overwintering!
+I was impressed to find out that the girls knew quite a bit about this species' needs and journey.
+It seems we have ourselves some butterfly enthusiasts (and possibly future entomologists)!

-Next we embarked on a trail walk.
-I handed out field guides and photographs, for the troop to learn different native birds and their nests.
-We listened for bird calls as well.
-Much to my surprise, the girls were musically inclined themselves and creatively came up with a song to remember the Black-Capped Chickadee (clearly a fan favorite).
+After, we embarked on a nature walk along our Children's Trail.
+I handed out field guides and photos; this was to familiarize the scouts with different native bird species.
+We listened for bird calls and then, to my surprise, the girls creatively came up with a song of their own (to remember the Black-capped Chickadee, a clear fan favorite).

 Comments